sjscotton/AWS-Capstone-Django/README.md

 ### Database

 This project uses a Postgres database that would need to be configured seperatly.
-Any other SQL based Databases should also work as well
+Any other SQL based Databases should also work as well.

+### Data

+Data will need to be aquired from Washington state  [here](https://www.sos.wa.gov/elections/vrdb/vrdbfaq.aspx)